What’s a gift every dad can appreciate? Peace and quiet! It’s a sure winner, but a longer lasting gift is the gift of good health.

 - Get an Oral Cancer Screening – Research shows that men have a higher risk of developing oral cancer, particularly over the age of 45.
 The good news is that oral cancer is very treatable the earlier it’s detected.
 In fact, 80 to 90% of patients who are diagnosed with oral cancer and treated early survive.
 At North Seattle Dental, we offer an oral cancer screening that includes the VELscope examination, which is a special cancer screening tool that helps us discover any signs of oral cancer before they become evident in ordinary light.
 Learn more about how we screen for oral cancer.

 - Schedule a Dental Cleaning & Exam – Believe it or not, when it comes to neglecting their oral health, men do a pretty good job of it overall.
 Maybe it’s because men are more tempted to forgo preventative dental care and only visit the dentist when they actually have some dental pain.
-Postponing routine dental care isn’t good for your teeth or your overall health, as gum disease or tooth decay can effect the foods you eat, your blood sugar levels.
+Postponing routine dental care isn’t good for your teeth or your overall health, as gum disease or tooth decay can affect the foods you eat, your blood sugar levels.
 By making at least one annual visit to us, our hygienists can gently clean dad’s teeth while our dentists check for any signs of dental problems.
 And if any should occur, they can effectively treat them before any dental pain occurs!
 If it’s been a while since your dad has visited a dentist, a comprehensive new patient dental exam will help ease him along the road towards maintaining good oral hygiene.

 - Protect Against Tooth Loss – Who tends to be a bigger slacker when it comes to maintaining oral hygiene?
 Men.
 In fact, the average man brushes his teeth less than twice a day, so it’s no wonder that he’ll lose at least 5 teeth by the time he turns 72.
-Loosing teeth is costly (especially to replace missing ones!) and it can also effect your lifestyle – what types of foods you can eat, your sunny smile, etc. Luckily, fitting in a little daily oral hygiene like brushing twice a day, flossing, or even wearing a sports mouthguard (for organized and recreational activities!) can all go a long ways towards protecting your teeth and decreasing any unexpected visits to the dentist.
+Losing teeth is costly (especially to replace missing ones!) and it can also affect your lifestyle – what types of foods you can eat, your sunny smile, etc. Luckily, fitting in a little daily oral hygiene like brushing twice a day, flossing, or even wearing a sports mouthguard (for organized and recreational activities!) can all go a long ways towards protecting your teeth and decreasing any unexpected visits to the dentist.

 Father’s day is a great time to appreciate the dad’s in our lives.
 Reminding them that we want them around for a long time and encouraging them to take care of themselves may also be the one gift they appreciate the most.
 Taking some time to devote to their oral health will go a long way towards keeping your dad smiling and in good health throughout the year.